Terms and conditions of sale

 7.3.
 Any Confidential Information received by the Customer, in any format, medium or form whatsoever (including documents, e-mails and other storage media), is and remains the property of MSE.

-8. Claims, warranty and limitation of liability
+8. Claims, Warranty, and Limitation of Liability

 8.5.
 The customer’s attention is drawn to the fact that the existence of a compatible telecommunications network is essential for the operation of some of our products.
 It is the customer’s responsibility to find out whether such a network exists in the territory where he or she wishes to use the product in question.
 In case of doubt, please contact MSE.
 Furthermore, MSE shall not be liable to the Customer for any damage resulting from the introduction of a computer virus affecting the correct operation of the product, from the migration of the application to a different hardware or software environment, or from modifications made to the software components of the product by anyone other than MSE, interruption of product operation or defect due to the non-functioning of the telephone or Internet network, incorrect installation of equipment, legal provisions restricting the service or the use made of it by the customer, force majeure as defined in article 9 or fortuitous events such as the actions of third parties.
-MSE declines all responsibility if a good or product delivered does not comply with the legislation of the country of delivery.
+MSE disclaims all liability if a delivered good or product does not comply with the legislation of the country of delivery.

 8.7.1.
 All products purchased from MSE are subject to the 2-year legal warranty provided by the manufacturer,